aunixOS/aunix-files/README.md

 This operating system is meant to be untracable running from a USB stick, so there is no installer on it, please DO NOT INSTALL Aunix onto a computer as this defeats the whole idea of what I am trying to do.

 ## Installing 2 Electric Boogaloo
-Or you can install the pre-made .iso file from the releases page.
+Or you can download the pre-made .iso file from the releases page.
 Remember DO NOT INSTALL, it goes against what I am trying to do

 ## Issues
 if you have an issue please open an issue, I will try to get to it as fast as possible